Glossary of Terms

 Hall of Fame – Known as the organization’s most prestigious honor, the WGI Hall of Fame was formed in 1992 to recognize individuals in the indoor color guard and percussion ensemble activities whose extraordinary efforts and accomplishments have enhanced the WGI organization, broadened the activities’ appeal and whose lives and accomplishments will serve to inspire, educate and be a role model for all those who participate in WGI Sport of the Arts.
 (See WGI Policy Manual section 8.1)

 Insurance – All Independent Ensembles must provide proof of insurance to the WGI office prior to competing.
-A Certificate of Insurance showing $1,000,000 General Liability coverage and Accident Medical coverage (suggested limit of $5,000 but can be less) along with the ensemble name on the policy are required.
 The insurance certificate must reflect the specific Independent Group Name.

 Master Agreement – All groups competing with WGI must complete the Master Agreement.
 The “Master Agreement” must be signed by your principal or superintendent if your group is scholastic, or an officer of an independent group or an employee of the university.